Phonics solutions from Action Factor

 Presenter: Dr. Myrna R. Gifford

 Workshop overview: This workshop highlights the stages of reading and writing development and explains how each stage of development is affected by experiential, personality, social, environmental, and cultural influences.
-Helpful hints are included for building literacy foundations, assisting children in each stage of development, creating literacy-rich environments, and teaching balanced literacy lessons.
-The information is particularly helpful for parents, grandparents, tutors, and teachers who want to know what they can do to help their children succeed in school.
+Helpful hints are included for building literacy foundations, assisting students in each stage of development, creating literacy-rich environments, and teaching balanced literacy lessons.
+The information is particularly helpful for parents, grandparents, tutors, and teachers who want to know what they can do to help their students succeed in school.

 Format of the presentation: Workshop with audience participation.
 This is an interactive workshop where participants work in partners or small groups to sample games and activities, analyze reading problems, and develop reading comprehension questions.